htso/Coronavirus_Epidemic/README.md

 <img src="Img/equ5.png">
 </p>

-To fit Equ (5) to data, I use non-linear least squares in `R`.
+The rest is to fit this exponential function to the daily data.
+I use non-linear least squares in `R`.
 For coding details please consult `coronavirus.R`.

 ### Results